Amortized Bayesian Workflow: Integrating amortized inference into the Bayesian workflow

-\paragraph{Diagnostics.} In this last step, we use the nested $\widehat{R}$ diagnostic \cite{margossian2024nestedrhat}, which is specifically designed to assess the convergence of the \textit{many-but-short} MCMC chains.
-If the diagnostics in this step indicate unreliable inference, we recommend resorting to the overarching Bayesian workflow \cite{gelman2020bayesian} and addressing the computational issues that even persist when using the (ChEES-)HMC algorithm.
+\paragraph{Diagnostics.} In this last step, we use the nested $\widehat{R}$ diagnostic \citep{margossian2024nestedrhat}, which is specifically designed to assess the convergence of the \textit{many-but-short} MCMC chains.\footnote{In more conventional settings involving long MCMC chains, the standard $\widehat{R}$ diagnostics \citep{gelmanInferenceIterativeSimulation1992,Vehtari2021rhat} can be applied.} If the diagnostics in this step indicate unreliable inference, we recommend resorting to the overarching Bayesian workflow \citep{gelman2020bayesian} and addressing the computational issues that even persist when using the (ChEES-)HMC algorithm.
 This could involve increasing the number of warmup iterations, using the established NUTS-HMC algorithm \citep{hoffmanNoUTurnSamplerAdaptively2014, carpenter2017stan}, or revising the Bayesian model specification and parametrization.